 - 5. Additional Requirements for Advantage Students: special requirements exist for students in the Advantage program.
 This program specifically targets adults who desire to change careers or improve their current educational standing by completing a bachelor's degree.
 Significant work and/or volunteer experience and prior educational achievement are expected.
 In particular, the qualifying student will: - Be 25 years of age or older. - Have at least five years of work and/or volunteer experience.
 Special consideration is given for stay-at-home parents. - Have completed at least 60 hours of college credit through prior college work (2.0 GPA), CLEP or other recognized testing service, military training, and/or Prior Learning Assessment.
 Students may enter the program with 45 hours of credit but must complete the remaining 15 hours before a degree will be awarded.
+Students who enter with less than 60 hours must complete 30 hours of Bible and Theology credit.
 See "Transfer" and "Prior Learning Assessment Credit" for specific guidelines governing these credits. - Demonstrate a Christian commitment.